 The corporate management is responsible for ensuring the implementation of the sustainability objectives and operating effectiveness of the internal control systems and for development of key risk mitigation plans.
 Ownership and management of all risks will be assigned to specific members of the management.
-Implementation of risk mitigating actions will be the responsibility of the managers of the individual business segments.
-The management team will at least half-yearly follow up on key mitigation plans.
+Implementation of risk mitigating actions will be the responsibility of the management team will at least half-yearly follow up on key mitigation plans.
 Progress will be reported in yearly reports and presented in annual board meetings.